-- sons, one by a bond-maid the other by a free woman. - 23 But he that was of the bond-woman, was born according to the flesh, in the ordinary course of nature; but he that was of the free woman, Abraham had by virtue of the promise, after he and his wife were past - 24 the hopes of another child.
-These things have an allegorical meaning: for the two women are the two covenants, the one of them delivered from mount - Sinai, and is represented by Agar, who produces her 25 issue into bondage.
-(For Agar is mount Sinai in Arabia, and answers to Jerusalem, that now is, and - 26 is in bondage with her children.)
-But the heavenly Jerusalem, which is above, and answers to Sarah, the mother of the promised seed, is free, the mother - 27 of us all, both jews and gentiles, who believe.
-For it was of her, that it is written , "Rejoice, thou "barren, that bearest not; break out into loud ac-"clamations of joy, thou that hast not the travails "of child-birth; for more are the children of the - 28 desolate, than of her that hath an husband."
-And it is we, my brethren, who, as Isaac was, are the - 29 children of promise.
-But as, then, Ishmael, who was born in the ordinary course of nature , persecuted Isaac, who was born by an extraordinary power, from heaven, working miraculously; so is it

-- 30 Nevertheless, what saith the scripture?
-Cast out the bond-woman and her son: for the son of the bond-woman shall not be heir with the son of the free woman. - 31 So then, brethren, we are not children of the bond-woman, but of the free. - V. 1.
-Stand fast, therefore, in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage.
+21Tell me, you that would so fain be under the law, do you not acquaint yourselves with what is in the law, either by reading it, or having it read in your assemblies?22For it is there written[†], Abraham had two sons, one by a bond-maid the other by a free woman.23 But he that was of the bond-woman, was born according to the flesh, in the ordinary course of nature; but he that was of the free woman, Abraham had by virtue of the promise, after he and his wife were past24 the hopes of another child.
+These things have an allegorical meaning: for the two women are the two covenants, the one of them delivered from mount Sinai, and is represented by Agar, who produces her25 issue into bondage.
+(For Agar is mount Sinai in Arabia, and answers to Jerusalem, that now is, and 26 is in bondage with her children.)
+But the heavenly Jerusalem, which is above, and answers to Sarah, the mother of the promised seed, is free, the mother27 of us all, both jews and gentiles, who believe.
+For it was of her, that it is written^{}, "Rejoice, thou barren, that bearest not; break out into loud acclamations of joy, thou that hast not the travails of child-birth; for more are the children of the28 desolate, than of her that hath an husband."
+And it is we, my brethren, who, as Isaac was, are the29 children of promise.
+But as, then, Ishmael, who was born in the ordinary course of nature, persecuted Isaac, who was born by an extraordinary power, from heaven, working miraculously; so is it30 now.
+But what saith the scripture[†]?
+"Cast out the bond-woman and her son: for the son of the bondwoman shall not share the inheritance with31 the son of the free-woman."
+So then, brethren, we, who believe in Christ, are not the children of the bond-woman, V. 1. but of the freet.
+Stand fast, therefore, in the liberty, wherewith Christ hath made you free, and do not put on again a yoke of bondage, by putting yourselves under the law.